cindyhansel/Home_Sales/README.md

 - Note the time to complete the last question.

-### Next we cache the data and answer the latter question:
+### Cache the data and answer the latter question:
 - Note the time difference.

-### Then we partition the and answer the same question:
+### Partition the data and answer the same question:
 - Again, note the time difference.

 ### Observations: